 Ideally a Kilimanjaro workout plan includes walking or hiking 4-5 times a week in the months leading up to your trip.
 Add distance and increase elevation changes for your training sessions gradually, 10-20% per week.
 Aim to be able to hike close to the distance of your longest day with your full backpack (see below for more about the pack).

-Here’s a sample Kilimanjaro training plan for the last 4 weeks of training.
+Here’s a sample Kilimanjaro training plan for the last 4 weeks of training, which is similar to what I did.
 This assumes you’ve been building up to this mileage over time:

 4 weeks before departure: 3 walks for 4-5 miles with hills, 2 hikes for 6-7 miles with 2,000-2,500 feet of elevation change